-Yellowstone was born on March 1, 1872 -- making it the world’s first national park.
+Yellowstone became a national park on March 1, 1872.
 When President Ulysses S. Grant signed the Yellowstone National Park Protection Act into law, it protected more than 2 million acres of mountain wilderness, amazing geysers and vibrant landscapes for future generations to enjoy.
-As we celebrate Yellowstone’s 144th birthday, check out these interesting facts about our iconic national park.
+As we celebrate Yellowstone’s anniversary, check out these interesting facts about our iconic national park.

 4. Yellowstone’s history dates back 11,000 years.
-While the park itself is only 144 years old, human history in the region goes back more than 11,000 years.
+Human history in the region goes back more than 11,000 years.
 The earliest intact archeological deposits in the park were discovered at a site on the shore of Yellowstone Lake.
 The first American to explore the area was John Colter, a veteran of the Lewis & Clark expedition.
 After years in the wilderness, Colter began to tell others of the area’s incredible geothermic activity.
 Few believed these fantastic stories and mocked the region, calling it “Colter’s Hell.”

 5. Yellowstone is a supervolcano.
 One of the world’s largest active volcanoes lies beneath Yellowstone.
 The first major eruption of the Yellowstone volcano occurred 2.1 million years ago and covered more than 5,790 square miles with ash.
 That's among the largest volcanic eruptions known, and marks Yellowstone as a supervolcano (a term used to describe any volcano with an eruption of more than 240 cubic miles of magma).
 While the volcano is still active, it’s been about 70,000 years since the last lava flow.
 With the U.S. Geological Survey and University of Utah, the National Park Service established the Yellowstone Volcano Observatory in 2001 to monitor volcanic and seismic activity in the area.